Geometric allocation approach to accelerating directed worm algorithm: How to compare MCMC samplers

-where $\sigma^2$ is a mean squared error, namely the square of a statistical error, calculated by the binning analysis using a much larger bin size than the exponential autocorrelation time, and $\bar{\sigma}^2$ is calculated without binning.
-The above estimator~(\ref{tau_int_est}) will give an exact integrated autocorrelation time in the large Monte-Carlo-step limit\,\cite{LandauB2005}.
-In a similar way to Eq.~(\ref{tau_exp_worm}), it is also rescaled as
+where $\sigma^2$ is the mean squared error, namely the square of the statistical error, calculated by binning analysis using a much larger bin size than the exponential autocorrelation time, and $\bar{\sigma}^2$ is calculated without binning.
+The above estimator~(\ref{tau_int_est}) gives the exact integrated autocorrelation time~(\ref{tau_int}) in the limit of large number of Monte Carlo steps\,\cite{LandauB2005}.
+In a manner similar to Eq.~(\ref{tau_exp_worm}), it is rescaled: